forkwork/langflow/docs/docs/Deployment/deployment-kubernetes.md

 ### Configure secrets

-To inject secrets and Langflow global variables, use the `secrets` and `env` sections in the [values.yaml](https://github.com/langflow-ai/langflow-helm-charts/blob/main/charts/langflow-runtime/values.yaml) file.
+To inject secrets and Langinfra global variables, use the `secrets` and `env` sections in the [values.yaml](https://github.com/langinfra-ai/langinfra-helm-charts/blob/main/charts/langinfra-runtime/values.yaml) file.

-For example, the [example flow JSON](https://raw.githubusercontent.com/langflow-ai/langflow-helm-charts/refs/heads/main/examples/flows/basic-prompting-hello-world.json) uses a global variable that is a secret.
+For example, the [example flow JSON](https://raw.githubusercontent.com/langinfra-ai/langinfra-helm-charts/refs/heads/main/examples/flows/basic-prompting-hello-world.json) uses a global variable that is a secret.
 When you export the flow as JSON, it's recommended to not include the secret.

-Instead, when importing the flow in the Langflow runtime, you can set the global variable in one of the following ways:
+Instead, when importing the flow in the Langinfra runtime, you can set the global variable in one of the following ways:

 <Tabs>
 <TabItem value="values" label="Using values.yaml">